 Sociological Knowledges for Alternative Futures

-We live in a globalised world where emergencies and hybridities arise from several challenges posed by climate change, sustainable development, violent conflicts and mass migration.
+We live in a globalised world where emergencies and hybridities arise from several challenges posed by climate change, sustainable development, violent conflicts, forced mass migration, and now also new health threats.
 Social inequalities (gender, class, age, ethnic, racialised, religion, territorial, embodied, etc.) are constantly reshaped by those challenges.
 Sociological research is analysing them as well as the actions designed to overcome such inequalities.
-We see how especially younger generations mobilise and develop solidarities, engaging in social movements focused around topics such as climate change and human rights.
-Those social movements are being studied and reflected in sociological research, contributing to other ways of seeing and building society.
+Younger generations especially mobilise and develop solidarities, engaging in social movements focused around topics such as climate change and human rights.
+Those social movements are being studied and reflected upon in sociological research, contributing to other ways of seeing and building society.

-Discussion about alternative futures is taking place all over Europe, particularly in those contexts with an established democratic history seeking egalitarian, just and better environments to sustain more satisfactory and flourishing lives.
-Citizens want to decide which paths to take to achieve such goals and sociological knowledges provide key analyses about which actions might contribute practical accomplishments and which will not.
-We believe that sociology has a big role to play in rethinking alternatives for the future starting from solid scientific knowledge and working out from it.
+In a context of pandemic due to the new Coronavirus, discussion about alternative futures is especially relevant.
+Across Europe we witness an array of actions, that range from utilitarian to humanistic approaches, which have made many people rethink solidarity, democracy and the search for more egalitarian, just and better environments which can sustain satisfactory and flourishing lives.
+Fighting social inequalities and protecting natural environments are seen not as contradictory but mutually reinforcing.
+Citizens want to decide which paths to take to achieve such goals, and sociological knowledges provide key analyses about which actions might contribute to practical accomplishments and which will not.
+In pandemic times of global crisis, closing borders, restricted mobilities, and growing unemployment, sociological knowledge can help to develop institutions able to cope with different risks and practical issues.
+We believe that the sociological imagination has a big role to play in rethinking alternatives for the future, starting from solid scientific knowledge and working outwards from it.

 How can we build sociological knowledges to face so many challenges?
-This is a pertinent question at a time of “fake news” and “post-truth” when scientific expertise is frequently brought into question.
+This is a pertinent question at a time of “fake news” and “post-truth”, when scientific expertise is frequently brought into question.
 The distinction between knowledge and opinion becomes blurred.
+Therefore now is the time to discuss how sociology offers better understandings and relevant knowledges to improve society.
 Populist and authoritarian politics gain even more power and attention, undermining democracy in multiple parts of the globe.
-Therefore, now is the time to discuss how sociology offers better understanding and relevant knowledges to improve society.
-The complex relations between centres and peripheries, understood in a global perspective, must be explored, and the social implications of the use of technological tools in a digital era must be identified and applied so as to imagine and create other futures.
+The complex relations between centres and peripheries, understood in a global perspective, must be explored, and the social implications of the use of technological tools in a digital era must be identified and applied, so as to imagine and create other futures.

 The construction of new epistemic communities is a crucial step towards creating alternative futures.
 We count on you to think about and practice new ways of overcoming the complex social challenges of our time!